augustss/verse-semantics/Book/docs/06_failure.md

     X > Threshold  # Returns X when X > Threshold, fails otherwise
 ```

-**The rule:** A comparison expression `A op B` in a decidable context returns the left operand `A` when the comparison succeeds, and fails when the comparison is false.
+A comparison expression `A op B` in a decides context returns the left operand `A` when the comparison succeeds, and fails when the comparison is false.

 This creates concise validation functions: